Lavve/MMM-MagicMover/README.md

 # MMM-MagicMover
-A module for MagicMirror² (https://github.com/MichMich/MagicMirror) to prevent screen burn
+A module for MagicMirror² (https://github.com/MichMich/MagicMirror) to prevent screen burn-in.

 ## Install
 1. Clone repository into `../modules/` inside your MagicMirror folder.